corpix/go-makefile/README.md

 ### `test`

+Will reach `tools` target after that will run tests for project package.

+### `bench`

-Will reach `tools` and `lint` targets after that will run tests for project package.
+Will reach `tools` target after that will run tests and benchmarks for project package.

 ### `$(NAME)`